blogtitle/blogsources/content/post/web-security-1-context.md

 We will focus on the dangerous consequences of allowing `javascript` and relative URIs in the chapter on Cross-Site Scripting(XSS).

 # It is transported over HTTP
-When the browser needs to retrieve a resource it usually performs an HTTP(HyperText Transfer Protocol) request to the server.
+When the browser needs to retrieve a resource it usually performs a TCP(not described here) connection and then, over that, an HTTP(HyperText Transfer Protocol) request to the server.
 Modern browsers all use HTTP 1.1 or above and the conversation usually looks like this:

 Client connects to the server, and sends:
 ```http